• Menu

 Understanding Organic Potting Mixes

-Organic potting mixes are composed primarily of natural, decomposed plant and animal matter, such as compost, peat moss, and aged manure.
+Organic potting mixes comprise natural, decomposed plant and animal matter, such as compost, peat moss, and aged manure.
 These materials provide a rich source of nutrients, beneficial microbes, and water retention properties, making them an excellent option for supporting plant growth and promoting a healthy indoor vertical garden.

 Benefits of Organic Potting Mixes